The best celebration time in Australia!

 So when is it?

 Traditionally, it’s from the 19th to the 22nd of June, in the Northern Hemisphere.
-In the South, however, lands around Christmas time, from the 20th to the 23rd of December.
+In the South, however, lands around Christmas time, around the 20th to the 23rd of December.

 Some might see this as a bad thing, but I personally see it as a good thing.
 It’s public holidays galore, everyone is merry and celebrating with family.
 And the best part?
 If you haven’t come out of the “broom closet” yet, you can celebrate Litha under the guise of all the Christmas parties and New Year celebrations.
 A good ol invisibility spell never hurt anyone!